Does Your Attic Pass Our Easy DIY Fall Inspection?Tue Oct 18, 2016

 - While you’re up there you can also keep your eye out for signs of uninvited pests.

-- See if you can spy wet roof sheathing (that’s the wood underneath the shingles), an indication of problems with roof shingles.
+- See if you can spy wet roof sheathing (that’s the wood ceiling), an indication of problems with your roof shingles.

-One quality professional inspection - great peace of mind for a big fall storm and the winter months ahead!
+One quality professional inspection - great peace of mind for any hurricane and the winter months ahead!